Acyclic reorientation lattices and their lattice quotients: Posets of regions of hyperplane arrangements

 \section{Posets of regions of hyperplane arrangements}

 To conclude, we discuss the possible extensions of our results to the posets of regions of arbitrary hyperplane arrangements studied by A.~Bj\"orner, P.~Edelman and G.~Ziegler \mbox{in~\cite{Edelman, BjornerEdelmanZiegler}}.
 Let~$\b{A}$ be a finite collection of non-zero vectors in~$\R^n$ which all belong to a halfspace.
 Consider \begin{itemize} \item the arrangement~$\Arrang[\b{A}]$ formed by the hyperplanes~$\set{\b{x} \in \R^n}{\dotprod{\b{x}}{\b{a}} = 0}$ for~$\b{a} \in \b{A}$, \item the zonotope~$\Zono[\b{A}]$ defined as the Minkowski sum of all segments~$[-\b{a}, \b{a}]$ for~$\b{a} \in \b{A}$. \end{itemize} These two objects are normal to each other: the regions of~$\Arrang[\b{A}]$ correspond to the vertices of~$\Zono[\b{A}]$ and the rays of~$\Arrang[\b{A}]$ correspond to the facets of~$\Zono[\b{A}]$.
 We say that a region~$R$ of~$\Arrang[\b{A}]$ lies on the positive (resp.~negative) side of~$\b{a} \in \b{A}$ if it lies in the halfspace where the scalar product with~$\b{a}$ is positive (resp.~negative).
 The \defn{positive set} of a region~$R$ is the subset of vectors of~$\b{A}$ for which $R$ lies on the positive side.
 The region~$\polytope{B}$ on the negative side of all vectors in~$\b{A}$ is called the \defn{base region}.
 The \defn{poset of regions}~$\PR[\b{A}]$ is the partial order on all regions of~$\Arrang[\b{A}]$ ordered by inclusion of their positive sets.
 In other words, the Hasse diagram of this poset is the graph of the zonotope~$\Zono[\b{A}]$ oriented in the direction~$\sum_{\b{a} \in \b{A}} \b{a}$.
 For instance, as already discussed in \cref{sec:quotientFansQuotientopes}, the acyclic reorientation poset~$\AR$ of a directed acyclic graph~$D$ is isomorphic to the poset of regions~$\PR[\b{A}_D]$ of the incidence configuration~$\b{A}_D \eqdef \set{\b{e}_u-\b{e}_v}{(u,v) \in D}$ of~$D$.
-In general, it was proved in~\cite{Edelman, BjornerEdelmanZiegler} that \begin{itemize} \item if the poset of regions~$\PR[\b{A}]$ is a lattice, then the base region~$\polytope{B}$ is simplicial (or dually if the cone generated by~$\b{A}$ is simplicial), \item if the arrangement~$\Arrang[\b{A}]$ is simplicial, then the poset of regions~$\PR[\b{A}]$ is a lattice. \end{itemize} However, there is still no characterization of the collections of vectors whose poset of regions is a lattice.
+In general, it was proved in~\cite{Edelman, BjornerEdelmanZiegler} that \begin{itemize} \item if the poset of regions~$\PR[\b{A}]$ is a lattice, then the base region~$\polytope{B}$ is simplicial (or dually if the cone generated by~$\b{A}$ is simplicial), \item if the arrangement~$\Arrang[\b{A}]$ is simplicial, then the poset of regions~$\PR[\b{A}]$ is a lattice. \end{itemize} We also note that N.~Reading showed in~\cite{Reading-PosetRegionsChapter} that the poset of regions~$\PR[\b{A}]$ is a congruence uniform lattice if and only if~$\Arrang[\b{A}]$ is \defn{tight} with respect to~$\polytope{B}$, meaning that for each region~$\polytope{R}$ of~$\Arrang[\b{A}]$, every pair of upper (resp.~lower) facets of~$\polytope{R}$ with respect to~$\polytope{B}$ intersects in a codimension~$2$ face.
+However, there is still no characterization of the collections of vectors~$\b{A}$ whose poset of regions~$\PR[\b{A}]$ is a lattice.
 In view of \cref{thm:characterizationLattice}, it is natural to consider the following conditions.

 \begin{proposition} The following conditions are equivalent for a set~$\b{A}$ of non-zero vectors in~$\R^n$: \begin{itemize} \item for any linear hyperplane~$H$ of~$\R^n$, the cone generated by the vectors of~$\b{A} \cap H$ is simplicial, \item for any $d$-dimensional face~$\polytope{F}$ of~$\Zono[\b{A}]$, the source of~$\polytope{F}$ in~$\PR[\b{A}]$ has degree $d$ in~$\polytope{F}$. \end{itemize} \end{proposition}